 Governmental Accounting Standards Board Statement No. 96, Subscription-Based Information Technology Arrangements was issued by GASB in May 2020.
 This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset - an intangible asset - and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of SBITA; and (4) requires note disclosures regarding a SBITA.
+This statement (1) defines a SBITA; (2) establishes that a SBITA results in a rightto-use subscription asset - an intangible asset - and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in GASB Statement No. 87, Leases, as amended.

-The District is currently evaluating both of these standards for the impact it will have on the financial statements when implemented in 2021-2022 (GASB Statement No. 87) and 2022-2023 (GASB Statement No. 96).
+The District is currently evaluating this standard for the impact it will have on the financial for 2022-2023.